dart-lang/site-www/src/_articles/language/mixins.md

 See the Language Tour section on [Adding features to a class: mixins][].

 This article provides a brief theoretical presentation of the evolution of mixins in Dart.

-Feature evolution notes:

-- Support for `--supermixin` is being rescinded in Dart 2.
+Support for mixins changed in Dart 1.13, and again in Dart 2:

+- Dart 1.12 or lower supports mixins that must extend `Object`, and must not call `super()`.
-- Dart 1.13 and greater (< Dart 2) supports mixins that can extend from classes other than `Object`, and can call `super.method()`.
+- Dart 1.13 or greater (< Dart 2) supports mixins that can extend from classes other than `Object`, and can call `super.method()`.
 This support is only available by default in the Dart VM and in Analyzer behind a flag.
 More specifically, it is behind the `--supermixin` flag in the command-line analyzer.
 It is also available in the analysis server, behind a client-configurable option.
-For example, in Atom use the analysis.updateOptions request to set the enableSuperMixins option to true.
-Dart2js and dartdevc (also known as _DDC_) do not support this yet.
+Dart2js and dartdevc do not support super mixins.
-- Dart 1.12 or lower supports mixins that must extend Object, and must not call super().
+- Dart 2 deprecates `--supermixin`.

 ## Basic concepts